cyvu37/BayesFRET/README.md

 ## Avoid These Things

 * Don't modify the BayesFRET or active directories, including their URIs and internal files, while BayesFRET runs the simulations!
-* Don't interact with the GUI or its windows while the simulations are running!
+* Don't interact with the GUI, its windows, or the system tray icon while the simulations are running!
 This version doesn't support multithreading yet.

-# After: Interpreting the Results
+# After Run: Interpreting the Results

 Each pickle file (`.p`) produced by this program contains data that can be instantly used in a Python environment.
 However, they contain custom Python classes from `code01_classes.py`.
 Copy `code01_classes.py` to your current directory to access the documentation of the Python classes.
 An advanced code editor like Visual Studio Code with extensions can provide the user with previews of documentation regarding those custom classes.